 Another year, another Portland Retro Gaming Expo.
 The con’s been getting bigger year after year, with it starting to significantly fill up the space given at the Oregon Convention Center.
 The consequence is there being a few things I didn’t see, a couple typos I saw on a few signs, and a bit of confusion of where everything was.
 At least them introducing a quiet room to recharge and relax was a godsend on one of the days.

-I tagged along most of it with friend of the site and playing card aficionado Weasel, who now tweets about his daily decks of cards on Twitter.
-Hell, even in a goodwill gesture I had given him a deck of cards that had the wheel from Wheel of Fortune on the back that I had gotten from a game show convention many years back.
+I tagged along most of it with friend of the site and playing card aficionado Weasel, who now tweets about his daily decks of cards on Twitter, alongside occasionally posting them on his blog Turn of a Friendly Card.
+Hell, as a goodwill gesture I had given him a deck of cards that had the wheel from Wheel of Fortune on the back that I had gotten from a game show convention many years back.

 At this stage, I have most of what I want, and anything else available is a bit too much out of my price range.
 However, PRGE is more than just a bunch of vendors selling their wares.
 I saw some cool people, got to check out a panel or two, even played some classic video games.